getgauge/documentation/user/reporting_features/spectacle_plugin.md

 ````
 __Offline Installation__ :

-If plugin should be installed from a zipfile instead of downloading from plugin repository, use the `--file` or `-f` flag.
+If plugin should be installed from a zip file instead of downloading from plugin repository, use the `--file` or `-f` flag.
 ````
 gauge --install spectacle --file ZIP_FILE_PATH
 ````